 Director, Center on Food Security and the Environment

-Rosamond Naylor is the William Wrigley Professor in the Stanford School of Earth Sciences; Professor (by courtesy) of Economics; the William Wrigley Senior Fellow at the Freeman-Spogli Institute for International Studies and at the Stanford Woods Institute of the Environment; and director of Stanford's Center on Food Security and the Environment.
+Rosamond Naylor is the William Wrigley Professor in the Stanford School of Earth Sciences; professor (by courtesy) of Economics; senior fellow at the Freeman-Spogli Institute for International Studies and at the Stanford Woods Institute of the Environment; and director of Stanford's Center on Food Security and the Environment.
 Her research focuses on the environmental and equity dimensions of intensive food production, and she is engaged in policy issues associated with food and agricultural systems in the U.S. and abroad.
 Naylor has been involved in numerous field-level research projects throughout the world concerning issues of aquaculture and livestock production, high-input agricultural development, biotechnology, climate-induced yield variability and food security.

 Selected Publications by this Author

 Innovative multi-year project shows promise of economically and environmentally sustainable solar irrigation systems

 This story is part of a series about Stanford researchers developing solutions to water supply and access challenges affecting billions of people.